Tuesday, October 27, 2009

 Co-chair Jessy is proud to benefit the community by supporting worthy local breakfast joint, "Le Peep."

-The What Is Breakfast Committee Is a Real Breakfast Committee.
+In summation, The What Is Breakfast Committee Is a Real Breakfast Committee.

 ANY QUESTIONS??